WICG/attribution-reporting-api/attribution_scopes.md

   // Represents a list of attribution scopes for a particular trigger.
   // Triggers will only match sources whose attribution_scopes contains at least one of the trigger's
   // attribution_scopes, if specified.
   // Attribution scope values must be strings.
-Each string has a maximum length of 50.
-  // Each list has a maximum length of 20.
   // Defaults to the empty list if omitted.
   "attribution_scopes": <list of strings>,
 }